msasen/persist-zustand/README.md

 )
 ```

+**Explanation:**
-**Explanation:** The `localKeys: ['theme', 'language', 'notifications']` option stores these keys in `localStorage`, which persists data across browser sessions.
-When the user closes and reopens the browser, these preferences are automatically restored.
-This is ideal for user settings that should persist long-term.
+The `localKeys: ['theme', 'language', 'notifications']` option persists these values in `localStorage`, which survives browser restarts.
+When the user revisits the app, their preferences are restored automatically.

 ### 6. Session-Based Temporary Data

-Stores temporary data that persists only within the current browser tab session, perfect for shopping carts and form drafts.
+Store temporary data that should live only for the lifetime of the current browser tab session—ideal for things like carts or form drafts.

 ```typescript
 import { createPersistStore } from 'persist-zustand'